Chaos in Optomechanical Systems coupled to a Non-Markovian environment: The non-Markovian quantum state diffusion (NMQSD) and master equation

 where $O(t,s,z^\ast)\psi_t\equiv\frac{\delta\psi_t}{\delta z_s}$ and $\overline{O}(t,z^\ast)\equiv\int^t_0ds\alpha(t,s)O(t,s,z^\ast)$ with the initial condition $O(t, s=t, z^\ast) = a$. $\alpha(t,s)=\frac{\kappa\gamma}{2}e^{-\gamma|t-s|}$ is the Ornstein-Uhlenbeck (O-U) correlation function. $z_t^\ast = -i\sum_jg_jz^\ast_je^{i\omega_jt}$ is a colored complex Gaussian process satisfying

 where $M[\cdot]\equiv\int\frac{dz^2}{\pi}e^{-|z|^2}[\cdot]$ denotes the ensemble average over the noise $z_t$.

 To solve (\ref{NMQSD1}), one needs to find the operator $O(t,s,z^\ast)$.
-Under the condition that the memory time is not too long, we consider the expansion of $O(t,s,z^\ast)$ in powers of $(t-s)$ \cite{yu1999non}
+Under the condition that the memory time is not too long, we expand $O(t,s,z^\ast)$ in powers of $(t-s)$ \cite{yu1999non}

 which is a systematic expansion of the non-Markovian QSD.
 The zeroth-order term corresponds to the standard Markov QSD when $1/\gamma\to 0$.
-We choose the first-order approximation of the operator $O(t,s,z^\ast)$ since the first-order term is the most important correction to Markovian dynamics given that the memory time is assumed to be short.
+We choose the first-order approximation of the operator $O(t,s,z^\ast)$ since the memory time is assumed to be short.

 At the time point $t=s$, the expression of the operator $O(t,s,z^\ast)$ is given by \cite{yu1999non}

 where $H_s$ is the system Hamiltonian and $a$ is the Lindblad operator.
 At this time point, the operator $\overline{O}$ becomes